Fundamental Law of Hungary: 2012–2025: Fidesz governments

 The amendment drew criticism both within Hungary and abroad.
-The Socialist floor leader labeled the measure an attempt to restrict the Constitutional Court's powers, and party members hung black flags from the Hungarian Parliament Building's windows, in sign of mourning for democracy.
-The LMP charged that the government was "dismantling constitutional values", while former prime minister Ferenc Gyurcsány, head of the small Democratic Coalition, also drew attention to the diminution in the court's prerogatives.
+The Socialist floor leader called the measure an attempt to restrict the Constitutional Court's powers, and party members hung black flags from the Hungarian Parliament Building's windows, in sign of mourning for democracy.
+The LMP said that the government was "dismantling constitutional values", while former prime minister Ferenc Gyurcsány, head of the small Democratic Coalition, also drew attention to the diminution in the court's prerogatives.
 A protest in Budapest held in the days before parliamentary approval was given drew several thousands, while on the day of the vote, a few hundred turned out.
-José Manuel Barroso, President of the European Commission, and Thorbjørn Jagland, Secretary General of the Council of Europe, together raised concerns about the amendment's impact on the rule of law, while prominent EU politicians, including Verhofstadt and Martin Schulz, expressed more forceful criticism.
-Orbán denied that the powers of the Constitutional Court had been curtailed, challenging critics to explain just how the amendment is undemocratic, while his party explained that the measure was needed in order to delineate the new constitution from the previous one.
+Both José Manuel Barroso (the president of the European Commission) and Thorbjørn Jagland (the Secretary General of the Council of Europe) raised concerns about the amendment's impact on the rule of law, and prominent EU politicians, including Verhofstadt and Martin Schulz, expressed more forceful criticism.
+Orbán denied that the powers of the Constitutional Court had been curtailed, challenging critics to explain just how the amendment is undemocratic, while his party said that the measure was needed in order to delineate the new constitution from the previous one.

-That September, a fifth amendment was passed in response to recommendations from the Constitutional Court, the European Commission and the Venice Commission.
+That September, a fifth amendment was passed in response to recommendations from the Constitutional Court, the European Commission, and the Venice Commission.
 Approved by Fidesz parliamentarians, it was opposed by LMP and the Socialists, while Jobbik abstained.
 The provision granted the National Bank oversight of financial markets; eliminated a provision allowing judicial cases to be transferred from one court to another, as well as one allowing taxes to be raised for financing fines charged to the Hungarian state by international court rulings; clarified the recognition of religious communities and allowed political campaign ads to be aired on public as well as commercial television and radio free of charge.
 Following the amendment's adoption, Jagland praised government efforts to address international criticism.